UnitedHealth tops Q1 forecasts, raises 2022 outlook

 UnitedHealth and competitors like the drugstore chains CVS Health and Walgreens are all trying to become regular sources of care for more customers, especially those with Medicare Advantage plans.

 The idea is that regular care will keep patients with chronic health problems like diabetes healthy and out of expensive hospitals.
-It’s an approach bill payers like insurers and employers have started to embrace.
+It’s an approach gaining favor with bill payers like insurers and employers.

+Overall, UnitedHealth earnings grew more than 3% to $5.03 billion in the first quarter, even though the company’s largest expense, medical costs, climbed 17%.

+Company leaders told analysts Thursday morning that UnitedHealth started the quarter with about 40,000 COVID-19 hospitalizations in January.
+That marked the highest total of any month since the pandemic started more than two years ago.

 Analysts expected, on average, earnings of $5.36 per share on $78.73 billion in revenue in the second quarter, according to FactSet.